What is marketing strategy?

 You’ll be very glad you did.

-If what I’m describing makes sense, if you understand that strategy saves you money, and you need help sorting out the situation for your particular marketplace, please consider one of our Branding and Marketing Discovery Workshops.
+If what I’m describing makes sense, if you understand that strategy saves you money, and you need help sorting out the situation for your particular marketplace, please consider one of our Marketing Strategy Workshops.

 Brand Strategy Basics